HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

 ### /media

-The `/media` directory serves as a mount point for `removable media devices` such as CD-ROM\'s, digital cameras, and various usb-attached devices.
+The `/media` directory serves as a mount point for `removable media devices` such as CD-ROM's, digital cameras, and various usb-attached devices.
 Since `/media` is rather new in the Unix world, you could very well encounter systems running without this directory.
 Solaris 9 does not have it, Solaris 10 does.
 Most Linux